What we use your information for

 Legal basis for processing your personal data

-Information is processed in order to comply with our legal obligation and in the performance of a task we carry out in the public interest.
+Information is processed in the performance of a task carried out in the public interest and in the exercise of official authority vested in us.
 Special category data relating to health and welfare is processed only where necessary for reasons of substantial public interest on the basis of Union or Member State law or for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.
-Governing legislation is contained within Council Tax (Administration and Enforcement) Regulations 1992 (as updated).
+Debt is raised under the Housing Finance Act / legislation applicable to the Housing Department; recovery protocol is detailed within the Council’s Corporate Debt policy.

 How we collect information